NikolayZemelko/employee_hierarchy/README.md

 2. Fill the `.env` file in the root directory, use `.env-example`
 3. Run app with `make dev`
 4. Run app with docker-compose `make docker-start`

+### Working with:

+#### If you want to seeding your test-db:

+1. Run `make seed-first` for seeding your first CEO-employee.
+2. Run `make seed-dev` for seeding the others, like intern, junior, middle and senior employees.
+3. Run `make flush` if you want to flush your dev database.